sendgrid/sendgrid-python/use_cases/flask_azure.md

 ```bash
 az webapp deployment user set --user-name <USERNAME> --password <PASSWORD>
 ```
-*Note the Password created at this step, as it is used for further deploys*
+*Note the password created at this step, as it is used for further deploys*

 **Step 3:** Create a Resource-group using
 ```bash